All Episodes

 Coming up next, our final news roundup and information overload hour.

-Now, in terms of wokeness and political correctness, and we bring you these stories all the time.
+Now, in terms of wokeness and political correctness, and we bring you these stories all the time, let me tell you about this story.

-Anyway, this this just happened.
+Anyway, this just happened.

 This is fairly recent.

-And, you know, it's uh unbelievable to me.
+And, you know, it's unbelievable to me.

-January 20th, students and chaperones from the school Our Lady of the Rosary, based out of Greenville, South Carolina.
+January 20th, students and chaperones from the school Our Lady of the Rosary, based out of Greenville, South Carolina, they traveled to Washington, D.C. for the annual National March to Life.

 By the way, it was during that March for Life that that whole incident with Nicholas Sandman took place.

-Anyway, the group members were all wearing matching blue hats with the words Rosary Pro Life.
+Anyway, the group members were all wearing matching blue hats with the words Rosary Pro-Life.

 Is that so offensive?